Why We Named our Baby Hazel | The Biblical Meaning

 She declares “this place” sacred and names the nearby well Beer-lahai-roi, which means “the well of Him who liveth and seeth me“.
 A God who lives and sees me.
 So powerful.
 But it doesn’t end there.

-After she had her son Ishmael and she was forced to leave once more, she again wandered in the wilderness.
+After she returns and has her son Ishmael, she was forced to leave once more.
+She again wanders in the wilderness.
 This part of the story is in Genesis 21:9-20.
 When all their water was gone, she placed Ishmael under a bush and pled with God to not have to watch her son die.
 Talk about feeling abandoned, neglected, and alone all over again!
 When she was at her lowest point of despair and misery, she “sat over against him, and lift up her voice, and wept” (Genesis 21: 16).
 The angel of the Lord again calls out her name, tells her to fear not and that God has heard the voice of the lad where he is.

 The God who hears me.